emmajanedrews/base-template/_posts/2017-08-15-smooth-out-your-new-construction-home-purchase-with-these-tips.md

 ---
 layout: post
-title: >-
-  Memphis Real Estate Agent: Smooth Out Your New Construction Home Purchase With These Tips
+title: Smooth Out Your New Construction Home Purchase With These Tips
 date: 2017-08-15 11:00:00
 tags:
   - Home Buyer Tips